EnergeticPixels/vuejs-poster/README.md

+### Poster Store
-### this is the result of a follow-along course from Udemy.com.
+this is the result of a follow-along course from Udemy.com.
 Below is Mr. Gore's original readme contents.

 # Ultimate Vue.js Developers Course